Essential thrombocythaemia (ET)

 On this page

 ET usually develops very slowly.
-In most people, it does not shorten their lives.
-ET is more common in people aged over 50, but it can affect people at any age.
+For most people, having ET does not shorten their life.
+ET is more common in people aged over 60, but it can affect people at any age.

-To understand ET and its treatment, it can help to know more about your blood and bone marrow.
+To understand ET and its treatment, it can help to know more about the blood and bone marrow.

 Having too many platelets in the blood does not always cause symptoms.
-Some people are diagnosed with ET after they have a blood test for another reason.
+Some people are diagnosed with ET when they have a blood test for another reason.

 Possible symptoms of ET include:

 - persistent headaches